Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

 - With your arms at your sides, stand on the center of the band.

 - Pause with intention at the top before allowing the band to slowly pull your shoulders back down.

 These shrugs must be performed unilaterally (one arm at a time).
-Instead of shrugging your shoulder to your ear, the Gittleson shrug requires a larger range of upper trapezius contraction.
+Instead of shrugging your shoulder to your ear, Gittleson shrugs require a larger range of upper-trapezius contraction.

 To achieve peak contraction of the upper traps, allow your neck to move as you elevate your shoulder.
 (More about the nuances in my Smart Lifter's Neck Training Program.)

 - Sit on a bench with a wide stance.
 Grab a kettlebell or dumbbell at your side.
 With your non-working arm, grasp the underside of the bench and stabilize.